Ninnoc: Historiography

-St Ninnoc is not mentioned in any contemporary sources and her Vitae was recorded in the twelfth century, almost seven hundred years after she lived, and existing scholarship dates to the nineteenth and early twentieth centuries.
+St Ninnoc is not mentioned in any contemporary sources and her Vitae was recorded in the 12th century, almost 700 years after she lived, and existing scholarship dates to the 19th and early 20th centuries.
 In Lives of the British Saints, Baring-Gould points out several inconsistencies between her Vitae and other documentary evidence.
 Baring-Gould also refutes the idea that it was St Germanus of Auxerre who preached to Ninnoc, as repeated by Dunbar in A Dictionary of Saintly Women.
 Confusion between a Germanus and St Germanus is repeated in some modern sources.

 Whilst Wales is generally accepted as her place of birth, Scotland or Cumbria have both been suggested.
-Some sources also place Ninnoc's life in the eighth century.
+Some sources also place Ninnoc's life in the 8th century.
 Others consider her a Cornish saint.

 Vita Sanctae Ninnocae

-In common with other Vitae, the Life of St Ninnoc is likely to be an exaggerated account based on truth.
-The production of the Vitae in the twelfth century was also a political act, which aimed to legitimise the holdings of the Sainte-Croix Abbey—in this case to assert its rights over the land around Lannennec.
+In common with other Vitae, the Life of St Ninnoc is likely to be an exaggerated account of the truth.
+The production of the Vitae in the 12th century was also a political act, which aimed to legitimise the holdings of the Sainte-Croix Abbey—in this case to assert its rights over the land around Lannennec.
 This use of her Vitae as a tool for legitimacy is compounded by the fact it is not placed at the start of the cartulary but is in the local property sections.
 The cartulary does not claim her relics.